 Withdrawal from a Class after the Drop/Add Period

 After the Drop/Add Period, a student may withdraw from a regular semester or Internet class without complete withdrawal from school.
 In such cases, the student should request the class withdrawal by filling out the “Withdraw from a Course” request form in the “Student Request Forms” section of www.nobts.edu/registrar.
 The student will receive a grade of “WP,” “WF,” or “F” for the class.
 Students should be aware that dropping classes below a full-time load changes their financial aid status and/or their housing status.

 Spring and fall withdrawal begins after the two-week drop period has ended.
 Students complete a withdrawal request through the Registrar’s Office to withdraw.
-The withdrawal fee is $50 per class with a $100 maximum.
 The student receives a WP unless otherwise instructed by the professor.
 There are no refunds for withdrawn courses after the drop period has ended.

 Students may not withdraw from classes after December 1 or May 1